Severson-Group/AMDC-Hardware/README.md

 ## Repository Structure

 The `altium` directory contains all files pertaining to schematics / board design in Altium Designer.
+These files should be the latest working copy of the project.

+The `REVyyyymmdd*` directories represent snapshots of the project that were used producing a physical PCB.
+- `REV` indicates a revision of design for manufacturing
+- `yyyymmdd` indicates the date on which design was frozen
+- `*` (letter) indicates which revision in sequence (A - first, B - second, etc.)